 The Urban Semester Program offers students a tremendous opportunity for service learning and public service in Hartford, Connecticut.
 Nowhere are American urban challenges any greater than in Hartford, a city full of contrasts that embody need and potential, struggle and hope, and wealth and poverty.
 It is a city rich with diversity and urban cultures, home to people from all over the world.
 For over 50 years, UConn students have participated in this unique semester-long program that combines classroom study, service learning through an internship, and urban living in the state’s capital.
+Beginning in Spring 2025, students will also have limited opportunities to take Urban Semester outside of Hartford.

 As a participant in the program, you are offered the opportunity to work in the heart of the city’s community and non-profit organizations and government agencies.
 Depending on your area of interest and major, your internship can address issues facing the city, ranging from education to homelessness and youth issues, the criminal justice system, and economic development, to name just a few.
 Previous internships have been in school-related programs, shelters, advocacy organizations, political offices, state and local government and many other settings.